-If you have never tried this method to repel termites and want to try to use the Vetiver plant, the Vetiver Network International has 2 very long lists: World wide list of plant suppliers and the other list of Certified Vetiver System providers.
+If you have never tried this method to repel termites and want to try to use the Vetiver plant, there are a number of lists: here Vetiver Network International and: World wide list of plant suppliers and the other list of Certified Vetiver System providers.

 You can find lots of suppliers of Nootkatone, too.
 These are a few:

 So, what do you think about Vetiver or Nootkatone?